 Clara Rottsolk, soprano

-Focused on an integration of technique, musicianship, and artistry, I aim to help my students develop the tools they need to realize their potential as a performer in a wide variety of styles.
+Focused on an integration of technique, musicianship, and artistry, I aim to help my students develop the tools to realize their potential as a performer in a wide variety of styles.
 Singing is an acquired physical skill, and as such, body awareness and practice are key to progress.
 During lessons, we explore the technical aspects of vocal production, the musical skill required by repertoire, and the expressive potential of the artist.
-Through this process, we develop specific intentions for each week's practice of exercises and repertoire to work towards becoming a well-rounded singer.
+Through this process, we develop specific intentions for each week's practice to work towards becoming a well-rounded singer.

-"Pure and shining" (Cleveland Plain Dealer) soprano Clara Rottsolk has been lauded by The New York Times for her "clear, appealing voice and expressive conviction" and by The Philadelphia Inquirer for the "opulent tone [with which] every phrase has such a communicative emotional presence."
-In a repertoire extending from the Renaissance to the contemporary, her solo appearances with orchestras and chamber ensembles have taken her across the United States, the Middle East, Japan and South America.
-She specializes in historically informed performance practice, singing with ensembles including American Bach Soloists, Tempesta di Mare, Seattle Baroque Orchestra, Les Délices, St. Thomas Church Fifth Avenue, Magnificat Baroque, Pacific MusicWorks, Baltimore Chamber Orchestra, Colorado Bach Ensemble, Bach Sinfonia, Piffaro-The Renaissance Wind Band, Trinity Wall Street Choir, Handel Choir of Baltimore, Seraphic Fire, and the New Mexico Symphonic Chorus under the direction of conductors including Joshua Rifkin, Bruno Weil, Paul Goodwin, Jeffrey Thomas, John Scott, David Effron, and Andrew Megill.
+“Resplendent” (San Diego Story) soprano Clara Rottsolk has been lauded by The New York Times for her “clear, appealing voice and expressive conviction” and by The Philadelphia Inquirer for the “opulent tone [with which] every phrase has such a communicative emotional presence.”
+In a repertoire extending from the Renaissance to the contemporary, her solo appearances have taken her across the United States, the Middle East, Japan, and South America.
+She specializes in historically informed performance practice, singing with orchestras and chamber ensembles including American Bach Soloists, Santa Fe Pro Musica, Les Délices, Pacific MusicWorks, the American Classical Orchestra, St. Thomas Church 5th Avenue, Bach Collegium San Diego, Virginia Symphony, Richmond Symphony, New Mexico Philharmonic, Pacific Symphony, Atlanta Baroque, Piffaro—The Renaissance Wind Band, Trinity Wall Street, Seattle Baroque Orchestra, Folger Consort, and ARTEK under the direction of conductors including Joshua Rifkin, Bruno Weil, Paul Goodwin, Jeffrey Thomas, John Scott, Stephen Stubbs, Daniel Hyde, David Effron, and Andrew Megill.

-She has performed at the Carmel Bach Festival, Indianapolis Early Music Festival, Berkeley Early Music Festival, Philadelphia Bach Festival, Whidbey Island Music Festival, Boston Early Music Festival, and the Festival de Música Barroca de Barichara (Colombia) as well as on myriad concert series across the country.
-In collaboration with fortepianist Sylvia Berry, pianists Holly Chatham and Byron Schenkman, and guitarist-lutenist Daniel Swenberg, Ms. Rottsolk has given recitals of song from the 17th to 21st centuries in venues including the Goethe-Institut Boston, Town Hall Seattle, Carmel Bach Festival, St. Mark's Church Philadelphia and Swarthmore College.
-Among her stage roles are Eurydice (Orphée et Eurydice and Orphée aux Enfers), Pamina (Die Zauberflöte), Ilia (Idomeneo), Micaëla (Carmen), Semele (Semele), Galatea (Acis and Galatea), Dafne (Apollo e Dafne), Dido (Dido and Aeneas), Arminda (La finta giardiniera) and Laetitia (The Old Maid and the Thief).
+She has performed at the Carmel Bach Festival, Indianapolis Early Music Festival, Berkeley Early Music Festival, Festival Montréal Baroque, Philadelphia Bach Festival, Whidbey Island Music Festival, Boston Early Music Festival, and the Festival de Música Barroca de Barichara (Colombia) as well as on myriad concert series across the country.
+In collaboration with pianists Sylvia Berry and Byron Schenkman, and guitarist-lutenist Daniel Swenberg, Ms. Rottsolk has given recitals of song from the 17th to 21st centuries in venues including the Goethe-Institut Boston, Town Hall Seattle, Carmel Bach Festival, St. Mark's Church Philadelphia, and Swarthmore College.
+Among her stage roles are Eurydice (Orphée et Eurydice and Orphée aux Enfers), Pamina (Die Zauberflöte), Ilia (Idomeneo), Micaëla (Carmen), Semele (Semele), Galatea (Acis and Galatea), Dafne (Apollo e Dafne), Dido (Dido and Aeneas), Arminda (La finta giardiniera), Johanna (Sweeney Todd), and Laetitia (The Old Maid and the Thief).

-Recently released is Myths and Allegories, a recording of French Baroque cantatas with Les Délices.
-Her "supple and stylish... and unflaggingly attractive" (Gramophone Magazine) recording of Scarlatti Cantatas with Tempesta di Mare is available on the Chandos-Chaconne label.
+Her recordings are Myths and Allegories, French Baroque cantatas with Les Délices and “supple and stylish… and unflaggingly attractive” (Gramophone Magazine) Scarlatti Cantatas with Tempesta di Mare on the Chandos-Chaconne label.
 Due out are recordings of new compositions by Rachel Matthews, and Monteverdi Madrigals with ARTEK.